 En route, the Bernina Express trains literally pass glaciers and snow en route to the palm trees of Italy (and Lugano if continuing the journey on the Bernina Express bus to Ticino in southern Switzerland).

-Riding the Bernina Express in the Swiss Alps
+Travel on the Bernina Express in the Swiss Alps

 The Bernina Express trains with luxury wagons featuring panoramic windows operate year-round, although the operating and reservation systems differ between summer and winter.
+(Regular regional express trains run far more frequently year-round on the same tracks at standard prices.)

 - Chur via Thusis and Filisur to Tirano – 4 hours — the main routing that runs at least once per day year-round